In an interview with Fox News host Sean Hannity on Donald Trump's immigration platform, Univison...

 - From 2006 to 2010, there were 4,823 new immigrant business owners in Iowa, and new immigrant business owners had total net business income of $216 million (which is 2.8 percent of all net business income in the state), according to Robert Fairlie of the University of California, Santa Cruz.

 - In 2010, 2.9 percent of all business owners in Iowa were foreign-born, according to the Fiscal Policy Institute.

 Unauthorized immigrant families are integral to Iowa’s economy as taxpayers.

-- Unauthorized immigrants in Iowa paid $73.6 million in state and local taxes in 2010, according to data from the Institute for Taxation and Economic Policy, which includes:
+- Unauthorized immigrants in Iowa paid $64.1 million in state and local taxes in 2010, including $47.7 million in sales taxes, $12 million in state income taxes, and $4.3 million in property taxes, according to data from the Institute for Taxation and Economic Policy.

 Immigrants are integral to Iowa’s economy as workers.

 - Immigrants comprised 5.8% of the state’s workforce in 2013 (or 96,510 workers), according to the U.S. Census Bureau.

 - Unauthorized immigrants comprised 2% of the state’s workforce (or 30,000 workers) in 2012, according to a report by the Pew Hispanic Center.

 - If all unauthorized immigrants were removed from Iowa, the state would lose $1.4 billion in economic activity, $613.4 million in gross state product, and approximately 8,819 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group.

 Immigrants are integral to Iowa’s economy as students.